modernweb-dev/rocket/site/pages/10--docs/20--basics/80--hydration.rocket.md

 Why theses impacts?

 1. client - if you eagerly load & render the component on the client then bloating the html of some components by server rendering does not bring any benefit
-2. hydrate - hydration means that all component with the same tag name will be hydrated on the client - you can not keep a server only variation of a component
+2. hydrate - hydration means that all components with the same tag name will be hydrated on the client - you can not keep a server only variation of a component
 3. server - almost zero client side impact

 <inline-notification>